realdecoy/frontier/packages/frontier-libraries/stdlib/README.md

 # @rdfrontier/stdlib

-A collection of functions/logic that are written in pure JavaScript with no dependencies.
+A collection of functions/logic that are written in pure JavaScript with limited dependencies.
 These functions expose generic concepts.

 ## Install